-Ph.D. in Exceptional Education from the University of Central Florida in 2011
+Ph.D. in Special Education/Mathematics Education from University of Central Florida in 2011

 - MAT: Special Education